-Our multifamily guaranty book of business primarily consists of multifamily mortgage loans underlying Fannie Mae MBS outstanding, multifamily mortgage loans of Fannie Mae held in our retained mortgage portfolio, and other credit enhancements that we provide on multifamily mortgage assets.
+(1) Our multifamily guaranty book of business primarily consists of multifamily mortgage loans underlying Fannie Mae MBS outstanding, multifamily mortgage loans of Fannie Mae held in our retained mortgage portfolio, and other credit enhancements that we provide on multifamily mortgage assets.
 It does not include non-Fannie Mae multifamily mortgage-related securities held in our retained mortgage portfolio for which we do not provide a guaranty.

 Average charged guaranty fee represents our effective revenue rate relative to the size of our multifamily guaranty book of business.
 Management uses this metric to assess the return we earn as compensation for the multifamily credit risk we manage.
 Average charged guaranty fee is impacted by the rate at which loans in our book of business turn over as well as the guaranty fees we charge, which are set at the time we acquire the loans.
 Our multifamily guaranty fee pricing is primarily based on the individual credit risk characteristics of the loans we acquire and the aggregate credit risk characteristics of our multifamily guaranty book of business.
-Our multifamily guaranty fee pricing is also influenced by market forces such as the availability of other sources of liquidity, our mission-related goals, the FHFA volume cap, interest rates, MBS spreads, and the management of the overall composition of our multifamily guaranty book of business.
-While our average charged guaranty fee increased as of June 30, 2022 from June 30, 2021, recent market volatility and uncertainty, combined with strong market competition, has resulted in lower charged guaranty fees for some new acquisitions to offset the borrowers' higher borrowing costs.
+Our multifamily guaranty fee pricing is also influenced by external forces such as the availability of other sources of liquidity, our mission-related goals, the FHFA volume cap, interest rates, MBS spreads, and the management of the overall composition of our multifamily guaranty book of business.
+While our average charged guaranty fee increased as of September 30, 2022 from September 30, 2021, these internal and external factors may be volatile and therefore lead to variability in our multifamily guaranty fees.